 I first read this recipe in the book “Dining at Monticello,” a beautiful hardback volume (now out of print) that combines scholarly essays, illustrations, and recipes to give a broad overview of what food was like at Jefferson’s colonial-era Monticello.
 I have not yet been able to obtain the original recipe verbatim (I have a request pending at the Jefferson archives), so I’m relying on editor Damon Lee Fowler’s transcription.
 He notes that he had help from noted food historian Karen Hess, so no doubt this is a very accurate transcription.
 I’ve added pepper to the soup according to taste; pepper was widely available at the time, and I don’t think it would be out of place in this type of soup.
 While the soup was nice with salt alone, the pepper definitely improved the flavor.
 Otherwise, the recipe remains untouched from Mr. Fowler’s transcription.

 Update: I received a scan of the original recipe from the Jefferson archives.
 Here is the recipe from the Meikelham and Trist Manuscripts, verbatim, for those who are interested.
 It is indeed quite similar to Fowler’s transcription.
-I am still waiting for a clarification on the words with question marks, the scan was somewhat difficult to read.
-I will update when I hear back.
+Words with question marks were illegible on the scan.

 Put 1 qt. beans in soak at night; the next morning put them into a pot with some salt and 1 gal. cold water; afterwards put in some carrots & turnips * 1 parsnip, the first scraped, the second (& third) peeled, and both cut up in small pieces.
 Set the pot to one side of the range, skimming it as you do other soups, and let it simmer for 5 or 6 hours.
 After the vegetables have (become?) soft, pass the whole through the colander & put it back in its pot.
 About half an hour before the soup is taken off, cut up some stalks of celery and put them in.
 Fry or toast some thin slices of bread & cut them up in small pieces & put into the tureen in which the soup is to be served; then pour it on the bread.
 If the bread is fried, cut it up before putting it in the pan.
 If the soup gets too thick in boiling, add boiling water to it; it may be, you may add in the (?) – the time that it is on the fire, two quarts more or less.
 The quantity here directed will make soup for two days for a family of an ordinary size.